unicornsurvey/legalpage_template/README.md

 ![](https://legalpage.org/images/logo.png)

+## Why?
 Because creating a legal page sucks.

-## Why?
-I love to create apps, but hate to create a legal page.

 ## How?
 With this repo you can host your legal page in just 3 steps.